To say the show's format was informal would be

 |A young Minnie Pearl on WSM

-in bringing country music to the world via film but the station also played an integral role in establishing the city of Nashville
+country music to the world via film but the station also played an integral role in establishing the city of Nashville as

-as a recording center.
-Prior to the 1940's, Southern musicians had to travel to New York, Chicago or other cities to make
+a recording center.
+Prior to the 1940's, Southern musicians had to travel to New York, Chicago or other cities to make their

-their records.
-This all changed when engineers at WSM decided to expand their radio studio into a recording facility.While
+records.
+This all changed when engineers at WSM decided to expand their radio studio into a recording facility.While WSM continued

-WSM continued to spread the word that Nashville was a great town for music and musicians, the station's engineers were
+to spread the word that Nashville was a great town for music and musicians, the station's engineers were now beginning to

-modern country recording was made at the WSM studio in 1944 by Eddy Arnold.
-In 1947, one of the first million-selling records
+the first modern country recording was made at the WSM studio in 1944 by Eddy Arnold.
+In 1947, one of the first million-selling

 and his Orchestra.

-and they soon fashioned a studio out of the ballroom of the now defunct Tulane Hotel.
-Dubbed "Castle Studio" (after
+their recording techniques and they soon fashioned a studio out of the ballroom of the now defunct Tulane Hotel.
+Dubbed "Castle

-the station's nickname "Air Castle of the South"), it was the busiest studio recording country music in the
+Studio" (after the station's nickname "Air Castle of the South"), it was the busiest studio recording country

-early 1950's.
+music in the early 1950's.
 Another favorite recording location was the Ryman Auditorium in downtown Nashville.
-Aside from being known
+Aside from

-as the Mother Church of Country Music, the Ryman is also world-famous for its extraordinary acoustics making it an ideal locale
+being known as the Mother Church of Country Music, the Ryman is also world-famous for its extraordinary acoustics making it

 The First Commercial FM Station in America